-As a pharmacy professional you are personally responsible for keeping your knowledge and skills up to date and relevant to their roles and responsibilities.
+As a pharmacy professional you are personally responsible for keeping your knowledge and skills up to date and relevant to your roles and responsibilities.
 Working through the DoC system supports you with the resources to reflect on your current competences, and identify and meet your learning and assessment needs for each service.

 To ensure you work through the DoC system in a systematic manner and meet the relevant competencies, download A guide to using the Declaration of Competence (DoC) system.